sheepspirit/SOUL/docs/MONETIZATION.md

 However, even a decentralized system needs coordination, development, and long-term care.

-That’s why we introduce a **minimal, transparent transaction fee** — designed to keep the project alive and fair.
+That’s why we introduce a **minimal, transparent transaction fee** — designed to keep the project alive, fair, and user-first.

 ---